MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-servers/eslz-arc-servers-connectivity.md

 - **Define the agent's connectivity method:** Review your existing infrastructure, security requirements, and decide how the connected machine agent will [communicate with Azure](/azure/azure-arc/servers/network-requirements) from your on-premises network or other cloud providers.
 This connection can go directly over the internet, through a proxy server, or you can [implement Private Link](/azure/azure-arc/servers/private-link-security) for a private connection.
 - **Manage access to Azure service tags:** Create an automated process to keep the firewall and proxy network rules updated according to the [Connected Machine agent network requirements](/azure/azure-arc/servers/network-requirements).
-- **Secure your network connectivity to Azure Arc:** Configure the machine to use Transport Layer Security (TLS) version 1.2.
+- **Secure your network connectivity to Azure Arc:** Configure the machine operating system to use Transport Layer Security (TLS) version 1.2.
 Older versions aren't recommended due to known vulnerabilities.
-- **Define extensions connectivity method:** Azure extensions deployed on an Azure Arc-enabled server also need to communicate with other Azure services.
+- **Define extensions connectivity method:** Azure extensions deployed on an Azure Arc-enabled server typically need to communicate with other Azure services.
 This connectivity can go directly using public networks, through a firewall, or through a proxy server.
-To further secure the extension connectivity, you can [implement private endpoints](/azure/azure-arc/servers/private-link-security#how-it-works) for each extension.
+If your design requires private connectivity, you'll need to take additional steps beyond configuring Private Endpoints for the Arc agent to [enable Private Endpoint connectivity for each service accessed by extensions](/azure/azure-arc/servers/private-link-security#how-it-works).
 - **Review your overall connectivity architecture:** Review the [network topology and connectivity design area](../../../ready/landing-zone/design-area/network-topology-and-connectivity.md) of Azure landing zone enterprise-scale to assess the impact of Azure Arc-enabled servers on your overall connectivity.

 ## Design recommendations